footfish/ivrswitchboard-fullstack/README.md

 Clone this repo locally.
 Then run `npm install` to install all required dependencies

 ### Mongo Db
-This application requires a mongo database, a free sandbox database is very straightforward to setup on heroku. *Note that heroku will require you to register a credit card to authenticate you *
+This application requires a mongo database.
+A free sandbox database is very straightforward to setup on heroku.
+*Note that heroku will require you to authenticate by registering a credit card*

 ```
 heroku addons:create mongolab